Double Dragon (film): Plot

 Billy and Marian return to the Power Corps base, and lament about how none of them have been able to figure out how to use their Dragon piece.
 Marian points out a discovery they made that the wearer of the medallion is immune to the powers of its counterpart, meaning Shuko is not able to possess him as long as he has it.
 Suddenly, the gangs attack the hideout.
-In the mélêe, Jimmy reappears.
+In the mêlée, Jimmy reappears.
 Billy is elated; however, Jimmy is merely being controlled by Shuko as he tries to pummel his brother into submission.
 Billy then accidentally activates his medallion's ability, which is the power of the body and effectively makes him invulnerable to harm.
 Knowing this, Shuko threatens to kill Jimmy instead.
 This doesn't succeed either, so he releases Jimmy to distract Billy long enough to get the medallion.

 Shuko succeeds in uniting the halves and turns into a pair of shadow warriors with katanas that disintegrate anything they slice through.
 The Lee brothers fight, but cannot beat him.
 Abobo, who had previously been taken prisoner and since reformed, reveals to Marian that Shuko's weakness is light.
 Marian reactivates the hideout's generator, and the shadow warriors are rendered powerless.
 Billy and Jimmy attack, forcefully recombining the shadows into Shuko, and acquire the Double Dragon halves.
 They combine the two pieces, granting them matching uniforms and the medallion powers, and they briefly see a vision of Satori's spirit as she gives them encouraging words.
 The brothers pummel Shuko, and Jimmy possesses him to make him do embarrassing things.
 During this time, Marian's father arrives to bring Shuko to justice and to take care of the gangs once and for all.
 Jimmy has Shuko write a check to the police department for $129 million before encouraging the police chief to arrest him.

 Shuko is sent to jail, the police department has renewed strength to fight the gangs instead of compromising with them, and Billy and Jimmy can now keep both halves of the Double Dragon safe.